 The lasting effect this game has had on its players is phenomenal.
-How has this game had such a long-lasting effect however?
+How has this game had such a long-lasting effect, however?
 Today we’re taking a look at what made this game so unique in an attempt to better understand the Nosgoth phenomenon.

 If you don’t know what Nosgoth is then you can find our article explaining it here.

 It should be obvious that the gameplay has a key role in what made the game unique.
 Nosgoth perfectly blended third-person shooter with hack-and-slash combat to create a game which was well-balanced and very entertaining.
-While there are some similar games, none of them offer the exact same style of experience that Nosgoth offered.
+While there are some similar games, none of them offers the exact same style of experience that Nosgoth offered.
 Even one year after the cancellation, there’s still no games similar enough for the veterans of Nosgoth to move to.

 This is without even considering the unique abilities and playstyles of the different classes in the game.
-While other third person shooters offer similar gameplay to most of the Human side, there is almost nothing like the hack-and-slash style gameplay of the Vampires.
+While other third-person shooters offer similar gameplay to most of the Human side, there is almost nothing like the hack-and-slash style gameplay of the Vampires.
 One of the vampires (Sentinel/Razielim) was able to fly around the map which provided a very different style of gameplay to the other classes.
 There is no other game which offers a similar experience.